The Quote That Captures Our Imagination

 His Extensive Correspondence

-Van Gogh left behind hundreds of letters documenting his thoughts and artistic philosophy.
-Source These letters provide intimate insights into his creative process.
-They reveal his struggles, aspirations, and worldview in remarkable detail.
+Van Gogh left behind hundreds of letters documenting his thoughts and artistic philosophy throughout his life.
+Source These letters provide intimate insights into his creative process and personal struggles.
+They reveal his aspirations, worldview, and artistic principles in remarkable detail.

 The Absence of Evidence

-No credible documentation links this quote to van Gogh during his lifetime.
+No credible documentation links this quote to van Gogh during his lifetime or immediately after.
 Furthermore, nothing from the century following his death in 1890 makes this connection.
-The complete absence of evidence spanning over 119 years is significant.
-It strongly suggests the attribution is incorrect.
+The complete absence of evidence spanning over 119 years is deeply significant.
+It strongly suggests the attribution is fundamentally incorrect and cannot be relied upon.

 Why Misattribution Matters